Tarrasch rule: New analysis

 Black must play very carefully to draw, rather than the very easy draw that was long thought to be the case.

 Kantorovich analyzed the position in the diagram on the right and thought that Black draws with two tempi to spare.
-In 2003 Steckner found an improvement for White that wins.
+In 2003 Steckner found an improvement for White.
 Black's pieces are in their optimum positions: the rook is behind the a-pawn and attacking the f-pawn and the king is in its most active location.
-If 1.Ra8 Kf5 Black has an easy draw; however, White has a better plan which wins with precise play:
+If 1.Ra8 Kf5 Black has an easy draw; however, White has a better plan which wins unless Black answers with 1... g5: